 so that the server has read and write access to them when you

 run it later.
-To ensure this, the
+To ensure this if you run

---user option should
+--user option as

-root.
-Otherwise, you should execute the
+shown.
+Otherwise, you should execute the script while logged

 --user option from